Main topic: Salt water in the Asse mine

 Not all water is the same

 An additional 1 cubic metre of salt water per day is collected below the main collection point (type B solution).
-This solution also has no contact with the radioactive waste.
+This solution also had no contact with the radioactive waste.

 Further down in the mine, salt water that has come into contact with the radioactive waste and is contaminated is also collected.
 This comes to a small amount, averaging around 15 litres per day (type C solution).